Greenwich Leisure Limited

-GLL used a charity bond to help transform new sports facilities including the London Aquatics Centre and Copper Box Arena and the Royal Greenwich Lido as accessible community facilities.
-The bond will be repaid with income from the venues including membership fees.
+In 2013, GLL raised a £5 million bond through the Rathbones Charity Bond Support Fund (a £163 million fund which Big Society Capital invested £30 million into) to transform London Aquatics Centre and Copper Box Arena, and the Royal Greenwich Lido into accessible community facilities.
+The bond will be repaid through income generated by the venues including membership fees.

-Over 1.2 million people have visited the London Aquatics Centre and Copper Box Arena to-date.
-Members of the local community now train alongside world class athletes.
-GLL also actively engages groups who traditionally do not take part in sport including people on low incomes, people with disabilities, women and older people.
+Around 1.5 million people visit the London Aquatics Centre and Copper Box Arena each year, some to watch sporting events but the vast majority to use the leisure facilities.
+Members of the local community can now train alongside world-class athletes, with a variety of membership options available, including discounted membership for people with disabilities and those who receive benefits.
+GLL also actively engages groups who historically don't take part in sport, including people on low incomes, people with disabilities, women and older people.